radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-overview/create-an-environment.md

 ## New environment set up

-To create a new environment, select the **New Environment** button on the *Environments* home screen or from the **Overview** home screen.
+To create a new environment, select **New Environment** on the *Environments* home screen or from the *Overview* home screen.

 ![image description](images/create-new.png)

 ![image description](images/overview-create.png)

-This takes you to the *New Environment* form that contains all the input fields for the information required to create a new environment.
+This takes you to the *New Environment* page that contains all the input fields for the information required to create a new environment.
 The following sections outline how to complete these required fields.

 ![image description](images/new-env-dialog.png)